LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have transformed software development and automated code generation.
 Motivated by these advancements, this paper explores the feasibility of LLMs in modifying malware source code to generate variants.
 We introduce \system, a semi-automated framework that leverages semantical and syntactical code comprehension by LLMs to generate new malware variants. \system extracts function-level information from the malware source code and employs custom-engineered prompts coupled with strategically defined code transformations to guide the LLM in generating variants without resource-intensive fine-tuning.
 To evaluate \system, we collected 10 diverse Windows malware samples of varying types, complexity and functionality and generated 618 variants.
-Our thorough experiments demonstrate that it is possible to reduce the detection rates of antivirus engines of these malware variants to some extent while preserving malware functionalities.
-In addition, despite not optimizing against any Machine Learning (ML)-based malware detectors, several variants also achieved notable attack success rates against an ML-based malware classifier.
+Our experiments demonstrate that \system{} variants can effectively evade antivirus engines, achieving typical detection rate reductions of 10–15\% across multiple complex samples.
+Furthermore, without explicitly targeting learning-based detectors, \system{} attained attack success rates of up to 91\% against a Machine Learning (ML)-based malware detector.
 We also discuss the limitations of current LLM capabilities in generating malware variants from source code and assess where this emerging technology stands in the broader context of malware variant generation.